corda/corda/docs/source/setting-up-a-corda-network.rst

 The resulting jar can be found in ``tools/bootstrapper/build/libs/``.

-To use it, create a directory containing ``corda.jar`` (see the :doc:`corda-configuration-file` on how to build ``corda.jar``) and a list of config files for each node you want to create.
+To use it, create a directory containing a config file for each node you want to create.
 The name of the config file will be used to create the name of the directory that will contain the node.
 Then run the following command:

 ``java -jar network-bootstrapper.jar <nodes-root-dir>``